brandur/sorg/content/drafts/sortsupport-inet.md

 !fig src="/assets/images/sortsupport-inet/ip-family.svg" caption="One bit reserved for IP family."

-It might seem short-sighted that we're assuming that only two IP families will ever exist.
-Luckily though, abbreviated keys are not persisted to disk (they're only generated in the memory of a running Postgres system) and their format is therefore non-binding.
+It might seem short-sighted that we're assuming that only two IP families will ever exist, but luckily abbreviated keys are not persisted to disk (only in the memory of a running Postgres system) and their format is therefore non-binding.
 If a new IP family were to ever appear, we could allocate another bit to account for it.

 ### As many network bits as we can pack in (#network)